A Guide to Zero-Knowledge Proofs

 Challenges and frontiers

 Yet the ecosystem is maturing quickly.
 New languages like Noir, Cairo, and Leo are making ZKP programming more accessible.
 Recursive proving and hardware acceleration are improving performance.
-And open-source proving systems like Halo2, Plonky2, STWO are pushing proof generation into real-time territory.
+And open-source proving systems like Halo2, Plonky3, S-two are pushing proof generation into real-time territory.

-Meanwhile, research into zkML, zero-knowledge machine learning, is accelerating — enabling AI outputs that can be verified without being reverse-engineered.
+Meanwhile, research into zkML, zero-knowledge machine learning, is accelerating — enabling AI outputs that can be verified to be correctly computed according to the model.

 Why Nexus is building with zero-knowledge proofs

-Our mission is to build the Verifiable Internet — a world where trust comes not from brand or bureaucracy, but from proof.
+Our mission is to build the Verifiable Internet — a world where trustworthiness comes not from brand, legal enforcement, or blind faith, but from proof.
 That requires new primitives, and the zkVM is one of the most important among them.
-It’s what allows arbitrary programs to be proven, interoperable protocols to be validated, and AI decisions to be audited without compromising data or privacy.
+It’s what allows arbitrary execution to be proven, e.g. AI decisions can be audited without compromising data or privacy.

 We’re investing in zero-knowledge because we believe the next internet won’t just be programmable — it will be provable.